An ‘IT army’ is fighting Russian propaganda

 “We are creating an IT army,” Ukrainian Vice Prime Minister Mykhailo Fedorov tweeted on Saturday.

-Horlan is a cyber security expert who recently launched an app called disBalancer that helps take down scam websites by overwhelming them with online traffic.
+Horlan is a cybersecurity expert who recently launched an app called disBalancer that helps take down scam websites by overwhelming them with online traffic.
 He has redirected his team’s efforts in recent days to instead target Russian websites he says are spreading dangerous disinformation about the Russian invasion of Ukraine.

 The pages they are most eager to shut down, if only temporarily, are any that suggest the Russian invasion “is not a war” or that Russia is in fact “helping the Ukrainian people,” Horlan said.